fractal-mcp/mcp-anywhere/README.md

 ## The Problem

-The official [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) is an excellent implementation of the MCP specification, but it was designed primarily for Node.js environments.
+The official [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) was designed primarily for Node.js environments.
 When attempting to use it in:

 - **Browser environments** (via bundlers like Webpack, Vite, esbuild)
 - **Cloudflare Workers** (V8 isolates with Web APIs)